-You can use Google Vault to archive journal messages and perform eDiscovery.
+You can use Google Vault to retain journal messages and perform eDiscovery.
 You can also configure alerts, change the default rejection notice for your journal messages, and configure other controls, described below.

-For example, you can set up Vault to archive Microsoft® Exchange journal messages.
-First, you configure the Advanced Gmail setting to specify the email address in your domain that'll receive the journal messages.
+For example, you can set up Vault to retain Microsoft Exchange journal messages.
+First, you configure the Advanced Gmail setting to specify the email address in your domain that will receive the journal messages.
 Then, you configure the Exchange server to forward the messages to Vault using this email address.

 If you don't route intra-domain email to Google, you’ll need to create a subdomain and route all journal messages to Google Vault.
 (Details below.)

-To forward users' journal messages to Vault, they must have G Suite accounts with Gmail enabled.
+To forward users' journal messages to Vault, they must have Google Workspace accounts with Gmail enabled.

 Retries for bounced journal messages can cause server queue backups.